emanjavacas/cosycat-wiki/Home.md

 # **Welcome to the Cosycat wiki!**

-**Cosycat** is an browser-based application allowing users to query a corpus database using a regex-based query syntax, filter results for a variety of variables, view the results of said query in a query pane, and subsequently annotate results intuitively in a separate annotation pane, saving annotations to the database tied to the hit for later retrieval.
+**Cosycat** is an web-based application allowing users to query a corpus database using a regex-based query syntax, filter results for a variety of variables, view the results of said query in a query pane, and subsequently annotate results intuitively in a separate annotation pane, saving annotations to the database tied to the hit for later retrieval.
 It also allows for collaborative working within teams and supervision of work from project leaders; multiple users can operate on the same projects with various levels of access and alteration to be set by the project’s creator.
+Cosycat is designed with an emphasis on modularity and reusability.

 # **About the creators: Mind-Bending Grammars**